Tunneling dynamics of the relativistic Schrodinger/Salpeter equation: Discussion

 \section{Discussion}

-We have seen that broadly speaking tunneling in the relativistic Schr\"{o}dinger equation appears to follows the familiar pattern known from non-relativistic tunneling \cite{stun1,stun2}.
+We have seen that broadly speaking tunneling in the relativistic Schr\"{o}dinger equation appears to follow the familiar pattern known from non-relativistic tunneling \cite{stun1,stun2}.
 Most of the amplitude is reflected and only a wavepacket with a tiny amplitude is transmitted.
-One well-known feature of non-relativistic tunneling is that the average of the position of the transmitted peak is advanced, during a transient time interval, relative to the average position of the same wavepacket propagating freely.\ This is also the case here, as illustrated in Fig. \ref{fig:transmited-average}.
+One well-known feature of non-relativistic tunneling is that the average of the position of the transmitted peak is advanced, during a transient time interval, relative to the average position of the same wavepacket propagating freely.
+Then the tunneled wavepacket accelerates or decelerates relative to the freely propagating one.
+The first feature is usually associated with wave packet reshaping.
+The second one is due to the dependence of the transmission coefficient on energy, effectively filtering some momentum components of the wavefunction depending on the parameters of the potential barrier.
+This is also the case here, as illustrated in Fig. \ref{fig:transmitted-average}.
+Fig. \ref{fig:transmitted-average} (a) shows an example corresponding to a wave packet transmitted earlier than in the free case but with a slower average momentum, while Fig. \ref{fig:transmitted-average} (b) corresponds to a transmitted wave packet with faster contributions.
 The evolution of the mean position of the transmitted wavepacket right after exiting the barrier, as a function of the barrier width or height, also follows the same pattern known for Schr\"{o}dinger tunneling \cite{stun2}.
-An example displaying the transmitted wavepacket as a function of the potential height is shown in Fig. \ref{fig:transmited-packet-average}.
+An example displaying the transmitted wavepacket as a function of the potential height is shown in Fig. \ref{fig:transmitted-packet-average}.

 As mentioned above, a specific feature of Salpeter wavepackets is their propagation outside the light-cone \cite{pavsic,hegerfeldt,kos}.
 The fraction of the wavepacket propagating outside the light-cone (OLC) was quantified previously for free wavepackets \cite{us-dynamics}.
 It is interesting to look at the effect of the barrier on this type of propagation.
 An illustration is provided in Fig. \ref{fig:olc-frac}, that shows the time-dependence of the OLC fraction of the right edge of the wavepacket in a typical situation.
 In the free case, OLC propagation appears as a transient effect that reaches a maximum at short times and then falls off gradually.
 In the tunneling case, the OLC fraction evolves at first like the one for the free wavepacket (essentially as the wavepacket is traveling toward the barrier) but an additional structure appears in the form of a second peak (or a plateau, depending on $L$).
 We hypothesize that this additional structure might result from superluminal waves of the first peak reflecting inside the barrier and then transmitted before being caught up by the light cone.
 This is supported by the fact that for larger barrier widths, the second structure disappears.
 Hence tunneling appears to have an effect on the OLC fraction only for small barrier widths.